 Susquehanna State Park is currently searching for a Volunteer Campground Host.
 For information and details, please see the attached flyer.

-Join park staff on July 7th, August 4th and September 1st at Susquehanna State Park for a Volunteer Round Up.
+Join park staff at Susquehanna State Park for a Volunteer Round Up.
 The first Saturday of each month we will "round up" volunteers to complete various projects throughout the park.
 This is a great opportunity to:

 - meet new people